It’s a splendid day to learn about the many health benefits of oregano.

 - May Treat Respiratory Issues

-Please continue reading if you want to discover more.
+Please continue reading if you want to learn more.

 The reason why blood clotting has a negative reputation is that it can occur when it shouldn’t, such as in an artery where it will disrupt blood flow.